 If you are buying a farm, you need to know when tractors and other farm machinery were purchased and when they are due for servicing.
 You need in-depth knowledge on the stores that you supply, where you buy fertilizer, how often fertilizer and pesticides are attached, the time for hiring extra farm hands, special tricks for making produce stay fresh etc.

 Due diligence isn’t only for offline businesses.
-You can also carry out due diligence for online businesses.
+You can also carry out due diligence for online business for sale.
 You can visit sites like whois.com to determine when the domain name of the business was registered and the person that registered the domain.
 You also need to understand other analytics like daily traffic, location of visitors, monthly organic site visitors, domain authority, spam scores, SEO visibility etc. Analytics websites like Alexa, Semrush, Moz among others can help you with that.

 Due diligence doesn’t entirely mitigate all the possible risks that a business might face.
 But it goes a long way in cushioning possible risks.
 It also gives you a solid framework from which you can create your business plan and implement your ideas.
 Due diligence will leave you better prepared for problems that may pop up later.
 With due diligence, you can be confident that you made the right investment.